limey-bean/CRUX_Creating-Reference-libraries-Using-eXisting-tools/README.md

 * An example:

   ```
-  sh ~/crux_release_V1_db/crux_part1.sh -n CO1 -f GGWACWGGWTGAACWGTWTAYCCYCC  -r TANACYTCnGGRTGNCCRAARAAYCA -l 200 -m 650 -d ~/crux_release_V1_db -o ~/crux_release_V1_db/CO1 -c n -h eecurd
+  sh ~/crux_release_V1_db/scripts/crux_part1.sh -n CO1 -f GGWACWGGWTGAACWGTWTAYCCYCC  -r TANACYTCnGGRTGNCCRAARAAYCA -l 200 -m 650 -d ~/crux_release_V1_db -o ~/crux_release_V1_db/CO1 -c n -h eecurd
   ```

 ### Crux Part 2: Cleaning up blast results, generating bowtie2 libraries, and removing intermediate steps
-1. The blast results are sorted by length (longest to shortest) and then de-replicated by NCBI accession version number and converted into fasta format.
+1. The blast results are de-replicated by NCBI accession version number and converted into fasta format.
 Only the longest instance of a read is retained.
-2. entrez-qiime is used to determine taxonomy for each read based on NCBI version accession number.
+2. entrez-qiime.py is used to determine taxonomy for each read based on NCBI version accession number.
 3. An additional data base of taxonomy filtered reads is generated.
   * Reads with taxonomy identified as NA;NA;NA;NA, or with uncultured, unknown, unassigned, or environmental in the name are removed from the cleaned blast results fasta output and corresponding taxonomy file.
 4. Build bowtie2 index libraries for the filtered and unfiltered Databases